TechUnderThirty/techunderthirty.github.io/README.md

 * [Symbolset](http://symbolset.com/)
 * [Modernizr](http://modernizr.com/)
 * [Subtle Patterns](http://subtlepatterns.com/)

 ##Setup:
 1. Clone this repo
+2. Create a branch with your name OR feature
-2. cd into the folder via terminal
+3. cd into the folder via terminal
-3. `jekyll serve --watch`
+4. `jekyll serve --watch`
-4. Enjoy/edit to your heart's content!
+5. Enjoy/edit to your heart's content!
+6. Merge into master, then push